cgarriv/Segmented-OT-Network/README.md

 ### **_Phase 1_**

 My first priority was to establish a stable and reliable foundation for the most critical part of the network: The Process Cell, representing Level 1 of the Purdue Model.
-This is where devices like PLCs and HMIs operate, so connectivity here must be robust and predictable.
+This is where devices like PLCs and DCS controllers operate, so connectivity here must be robust and predictable.

 To begin, I created a simple, flat Layer 2 network.
 My reasoning for this starting point was to simulate a common scenario in older or smaller industrial sites and build a functional base before adding complexity.
 Static IP addressing was implemented here for predictability.
 I designated the 192.168.10.0/24 subnet for this cell.